Industry Research

 Integration timeWeeks to months (custom builds)Days (REST API + webhooks)

-Scale handlingPer-collection indexingCross-collection preference graphs
+Scale handlingPer-collection indexingCross-collection inventory and wants

 Developer surfaceSDK + subgraph queriesStateless REST API + real-time webhooks